liuxiao1468/soft_robot_DEnKF/README.md

 ## Models
 ### DEnKF
+Extending prior works on DSSMs, this paper introduces a novel differentiable filter called differentiable Ensemble Kalman Filters (DEnKF), for modeling soft robots.
+It offers an end-to-end learning approach to estimate the state of the system, which is highly nonlinear and difficult to model analytically.
+The main contributions are:
+⋅⋅* The introduction of a positional embedding process that enables the spatial generalization of dEnKF by encoding observations with respect to their positions.
+As a result, learned models can account for changes to the location of sensors on the robot body.
+⋅⋅* The use of a temporal embedding process that allows dEnKF to perform inference at variable rates and account for a multitude of time-delays due to sensing, hardware or communication.
+⋅⋅* The modular structure of the framework separates the state dynamics from the end-to-end learning process, ensuring that the state remains dynamic even in the absence of observations.
+⋅⋅* The paper also demonstrates a downstream application task of the of the framework for estimating human contact and physical interactions with the robot.

+## Datasets
+#### Tensegrity_dataset
+Ask IKemoto-san for the dataset of the soft robot (ikemoto@brain.kyutech.ac.jp)

+## Results
 Comparison with other baselines on state estimation task measured in RMSE and MAE of the EE position with fixed IMU locations Z. Results for dEKF, dPF, and